How to Select, Monitor, & Optimise Ecommerce Supply Chain KPIs (+ Top Metrics)

 Continuously optimise your supply chain

 Supply chain optimisation is an ongoing process.
-Even if your current metrics are satisfactory, that doesn’t necessarily mean they’ll remain satisfactory several months down the line.
+Even if your current metrics are satisfactory, that doesn’t necessarily mean they’ll remain so several months down the line.

 Situations change, and unexpected events or challenges may arise that could affect your supply chain’s performance.
 As such, there will likely always be areas and metrics that could benefit from optimisation.